SARAH-HADDAD/SARAH-HADDAD/README.md

 # Hello, I'm Sarah Haddad 👋

-AI Engineer focusing on Computer Vision, with experience in building deep learning models for image recognition, object detection, and image generation.
-Skilled in PyTorch and TensorFlow, with expertise in data preprocessing, model training, fine-tuning, and deployment.
+AI Engineer specializing in Computer Vision — passionate about building robust deep learning models for image recognition, object detection, and generation.
+Proficient in PyTorch and TensorFlow, with hands-on experience in preprocessing, training, fine-tuning, and deploying models in real-world scenarios.

-Open to freelance projects and new opportunities.
+Available for freelance projects and open to new opportunities.

 ## 🛠️ Tech Stack